Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 120,952

-1. CBOD daily loadings (lbs/d), averaged monthly, equaled 37% of GJJWTF’s designed CBOD load.
-May was highest at 53% of design load.
-July and August were lowest at 26% of design load.
+1. CBOD daily loadings (Ibs/d), averaged monthly, equaled 35.5% of GJJWTF's designed CBOD load.
+March was highest at 43.0% of design load.
+August was lowest at 28.7% of design load.

-2. TSS daily loadings (lbs/d), averaged monthly, equaled 58% of GJJWTF’s designed TSS load.
-May was highest at 118% of design load.
-December was lowest at 32% of design load.
+2. TSS daily loadings (Ibs/d), averaged monthly, equaled 51.8% of GJJWTF's designed TSS load.
+March was highest at 130.1% of design load.
+September was lowest at 33.7% of design load.

-3. KN daily loadings (lbs/d), averaged monthly, equaled 17% of GJJWTF’s designed TKN load.
-May was highest at 33% of design load.
-November was lowest at 12% of design load.
+3. TKN daily loadings (Ibs/d), averaged monthly, equaled 16.6% of GJJWTF's designed TKN load.
+March was highest at 27.2% of design load.
+October and November were lowest at 12.6% of design load.

 GJJWTF continues to operate below its design loadings.
-Therefore, GJJWTF can accept future wastewater loads from the community at large and/or new industries/businesses.
+Therefore, GJJWTF can accept future wastewater loads from the community at large andlor new industries/businesses.

 Average Monthly Industrial Index